d-ries/linux-essentials/03_commandline/01_course.md

            argument that is not "+0" or "now".
 ```

-As you can see the `shutdown` command has a bunch of options that we can use to extend the basic functionality of the command.
+As you can see the `shutdown` command has a lot of options that we can use to extend the basic functionality of the command.
 Every command has his own set of unique options.

 ?> <i class="fa-solid fa-circle-info"></i> Everything in Linux is case sensitive: commands, options, arguments, file- and foldernames, ...